Application Deadline: July 8, 2022

-The Open Internet for Democracy Leaders Program – a collaboration between the Center for International Private Enterprise (CIPE), the National Democratic Institute (NDI), and the Center for International Media Assistance (CIMA) – is a ten-month non-resident leadership program that empowers emerging leaders from across the globe to build their advocacy and organizing skills to protect internet freedom.
+The Open Internet for Democracy Leaders Program – a collaboration between the Center for International Private Enterprise (CIPE), the National Democratic Institute (NDI), and the Center for International Media Assistance (CIMA) – is a year-long non-residential leadership program that empowers emerging leaders from across the globe to build their advocacy and organizing skills to protect internet freedom.

 The program aims to:

-- Empower emerging open internet advocates to advance internet policy discussions and organize for change in their country and region.
+- Empower emerging open internet advocates to advance internet policy discussions and organize for change in their country and/or region.

 - Strengthen the Open Internet for Democracy Community by connecting emerging open internet advocates with their global peers.

-- Demonstrated interest or experience working on open internet issues, with preference given to those focused on media, private sector/entrepreneurship or civic/political participation
+- Demonstrated interest or experience working on digital rights and open internet issues, with preference given to those focused on media, local private sector/business, or civic/political participation

 - Experience in one or more of the following areas: policy, activism, research, or technical expertise

-- Ability to work independently with minimum supervision in collaboration with colleagues across different time zones
+- Ability to work independently with minimal supervision in collaboration with colleagues across different time zones

 - Strong organizational, interpersonal, and communication skills